datagems-eosc/dg-aai/docs/docs/onboarding.md

 ## Examples

-You can find example of commonly used requests and API calls in the [Api Examples](api-overview.md) section.
+You can find example of commonly used token requests in the API section section.

 ## Tutorials